 If it’s thinner (1mm or 2mm), K-TIG welds in TIG (melt-in) mode.
-In this mode, welding speed will typically be 2x to 3x that of conventional TIG/GTAW and will be single pass,
+In this mode the weld will be single pass,

 The K-TIG system welds effortlessly in 1G and 2G welding positions.
 It’s not intended for orbital (5G/6G) applications.

 Copper and aluminium cannot be welded with K-TIG.
-Likewise low grade, high sulphur carbon steels are generally not suitable.
+Likewise low grade, variable composition carbon steels are generally not suitable.

-K-TIG can readily weld pipe diameters down to 3 inches.
+K-TIG can readily weld pipe diameters down to 3 inches NB (89mm OD).
 The tie-in on pipes with diameters smaller than 3 inches become challenging as the weld is completed within seconds and the tie-in (joining the beginning and end of the weld) must be performed over

-We’re proud to say, the K-TIG technology has been adopted by some of the world's most advanced and innovative fabricators.
-Our customers range from multinationals like GE to industry specialists such as Bilfinger and Aibel.
+We’re proud to say, the K-TIG technology has been adopted by some of the world's most advanced and productive fabricators.
+Our customers range from multinationals like GE and Siemens to industry specialists such as Bilfinger,

 A K-TIG welding system is delivered as a fully integrated welding cell comprised of the K-TIG 1000 controller, torch, power supply, water cooler, wire feeder and torch mount with compensating slide.